DelroyGayle/Biblia-Posters-PP5/README.md

 The navigation bar shows the *BIBLIA* **POSTERS** Logo which acts as a *Home Button*.
 By clicking this logo, the user is returned to the Home Page.<br>The rest of the bar are links to
 * All available Posters for sale which are further divided into
 * * All available Old Testament Posters
-* * All available New Testament Posters<br>
+* * All available New Testament Posters

-<br>On the right hand side of the navigation bar is a dropdown menu for
+On the right hand side of the navigation bar is a dropdown menu for
 * Unregistered users to register
 * The option for the user to Login
 * For registered users to
 * * See a list of all the reviews that the author has authored
   * See the user's wishlist
   * In addition, the Site Admin user can add, edit and delete posters

-* What follows next is the link to the *live* virtual Shopping Bag showing its total value
+What follows next is the link to the *live* virtual Shopping Bag showing its total value

 <br>In the middle of the Navigation Bar is the Search Bar whereby the user can perform a (*case insensitive*) search for a Poster by name or description.